tesselo/pixels/docs/index.md

 The `clip` parameter is a boolean, determining if the image slices should be clipped against the input geometries.

-The `pool_size` parameter determines how many images can be collected in parallel on the backend.
+The `pool_size` parameter determines how many image dates can be collected in parallel on the backend.
 This is still experimental and should be used with caution.
 Specifying `pool_size` to `1` is the safest option.

+An alternative way of parallelizing the collections is getting all the bands in parallel, instead of getting the dates in parallel.
+This can be achieved by using the `pool_bands` boolean parameter.
+This can not be used in combination with date pooling at the same time.
+Defaults to `False`.

 The `overwrite` parameter is a boolean, determining if the images already downloaded are overwriten.
 It defaults to False.